guitarvydas/rt/README.md

 - open a browser in a separate window
   - open file `plwb.html`
 - mouse to drawio drawing window
-- hit Save (meta-S)
+- hit Save (meta-S) to save the drawing out as graphML (a variant of XML)
 - observe that the "Live" textbox in the `plwb.html` browser displays "begin..."
 - wait about 10sec (Mac mini M3),
   - 10 seconds isn't that long to compile a compiler and a multi-tasking runtime from scratch, but, it could be faster with some clean-up
 - observe that the "Live" textbox in `plwb.html` displays "...end"
-	- see generated code in "Javascript", "Python", "CommonLisp" textboxes
+	- see generated code in the "Javascript", "Python", "CommonLisp" textboxes
-	- ("WASM" textbox remains blank - no code generation for WASM yet)
+	- (the "WASM" textbox remains blank - no code generation for WASM yet)
 	- "Errors" textbox should remain blank (it displays errors during the compilation process, there should be no errors in this example run)

 # Mechanics